A Minimal Agent for Automated Theorem Proving: Experiments

 \subsection{Bottom-up system analysis}

 We build our system from the bottom up to understand the significance of each element in the architecture.
 We consider the following configurations in order of complexity.

 \paragraph{Single shot.} Starting from a bare-bones LLM with no tools, feedback, or memory, we measure the pass@$k$ performance with an increasingly higher number of samples $k$.
+In this setting, pass@$k$ is the fraction of theorems for which at least one of $k$ generated proofs is correct.
 The success rate increases with $k$, although it is a rather inefficient strategy, as shown in \cref{fig:long_run,fig:llm_comparison}.
 With a very low single-shot success rate, illustrated by pass@1, additional independent proof samples barely yield any significant improvements.
 Indeed, we find that the most difficult theorems are hardly-ever proven with this strategy, and only in the easier cases we see the benefits of multiple sampling.

-\paragraph{Iterative refinement.} To increase the sample efficiency, we introduce a feedback mechanism to inform subsequent iterations after a failure.
-This is implemented with the simplest memory mechanism comprised of the history of the previous $n=1$ attempts, as described in \cref{sec:architecture}.
+\paragraph{Iterative refinement.} To increase the sample efficiency, we introduce a feedback mechanism to inform the subsequent iteration after a failure with information about the errors.
+This is implemented with the simplest memory mechanism, comprised of the history of the previous $n=1$ attempts, as described in \cref{sec:architecture}.
 This allows the agent to iteratively improve on its initial proof proposal, yielding the largest performance gain out of any other element in our architecture, as it enables the reliable development of more complex proofs.
-Nevertheless, we observe diminishing returns in performance as we increase the number of iterations, as we see in \cref{fig:long_run}.
-This is mainly due to the prover entering in cycles where it repeats the same mistakes every few iterations.
-We note the difference between proof refinement iterations and attempts number $k$.
-The number of iterations is a parameter of the prover that allows us to tune the resources spent to develop a proof in a single attempt.
-It is qualitatively comparable to the prover attempts and recursion depth parameters of Hilbert \cite{hilbertprover}, or the ``light''/``medium''/``heavy'' test-time scaling parameter of Seed-Prover \cite{bytedance-seedprover}.
-An attempt is terminated when the prover either completes the proof successfully or exhausts the iteration budget.
+Nevertheless, we observe diminishing returns in performance as we increase the number of iterations, as we see in \cref{fig:long_run}, due to the limitations of this simple approach, such as being prone to repeating past errors.

+We distinguish between refinement iterations within a single prover run and the number of independent runs used for pass@$k$ evaluation.
+The iteration budget within a single prover run controls the amount of test-time compute spent developing one final proof outcome: either a completed proof or a failure after the budget is exhausted.
+This is qualitatively comparable to the prover attempts and recursion depth parameters of Hilbert~\cite{hilbertprover}, or to the ``light''/``medium''/``heavy'' test-time scaling parameter of Seed-Prover~\cite{bytedance-seedprover}.
+By contrast, the $k$ in pass@$k$ counts independent prover runs on the same problem, each with potentially multiple iterations.
+Therefore, \cref{fig:long_run} shows the pass@1 performance as a function of the number of iterations (except for the single-shot LLM curve).